-The BA/MA program involves a close working relationship between a student and a faculty mentor.
-Before applying to the program, a student must have identified a faculty mentor in the Psychology Department who has agreed to direct the candidate’s two-year BA/MA research.
+The BA/MA program involves a close working relationship between a student and a faculty advisor.
+Research begins during the undergraduate years, therefore a student must identify a faculty advisor in the Psychology department who will supervise the research through the conclusion of the MA degree.

-The research that you will be conducting for your MA thesis needs to receive ethics approval from either the Psychology Ethics Committee or the University Institutional Review Board (IRB).
 Ethics approval is required prior to initiating data collection for your research.
 If your proposed research poses minimal or no risk to participants, does not involve vulnerable populations, or does not include the collection of sensitive data, then you may submit a protocol for your proposed research to the Psychology Ethics Committee (via Catherine Race, administrative assistant).
-For information on what you will need to submit to receive approval from this committee please visit Psychology Ethic Committee website.
 If you plan to conduct higher risk research, study vulnerable populations, collect sensitive data, or if your research involves other complications, then you are required to submit your protocol to the University IRB.

 Work on the MA thesis should progress as follows under the guidance of the faculty advisor.